rcalixte/wayland-book/src/introduction/goals.md

 Our goal is for you to come from this book with an understanding of the Wayland protocol and its high-level usage.
-You should have a solid understanding of everything in the core Wayland protocol, as well as the knowledge necessary to evaulate and implement the various protocol extensions necessary for its productive use.
+You should have a solid understanding of everything in the core Wayland protocol, as well as the knowledge necessary to evaluate and implement the various protocol extensions necessary for its productive use.
 Primarily, this book uses the concerns of a Wayland client to frame its presentation of Wayland.
 However, it should provide some utility for those working on Wayland compositors as well.